 Integrated Resource Planning – the Key to Long-term Energy Efficiency

 Integrated Resource Plan policy directs utility companies to put energy efficiency on equal footing with typical forms of energy production, like coal plants, when allocating resources to meet energy needs.
 The IRP will increase transparency and enable regulators to shift towards cleaner ways of generating energy.
 Done well, these plans guide the way to lower waste and utility bills for Louisiana families and businesses.
 The Alliance succeeded in getting good integrated resource plan rules passed in New Orleans and the State, now we are making sure these plans work for rate-payers.
 The Alliance is an intervener on the IRP docket in New Orleans and is actively participating in the development of the plan.
 We are making sure that energy efficiency is sufficiently integrated into the plan.
-At the state level, utilities will begin the IRP process in fall, 2013 and the Alliance will be at the table representing bill-payers.
+At the state level, utilities began the IRP process in fall, 2013 and the Alliance is at the table representing bill-payers.

 Valuing Energy Efficiency